Coalescing-fragmentating Wasserstein dynamics: particle approach

 Let us roughly explain a new approach which we propose in order to show that a limiting process solves~\eqref{f_the_main_equation}.
-Let $X^n$, $n\geq 1$, solve~\eqref{f_the_main_equation} with initial conditions $g_n$ and interacting potentials $\xi_n$.
-Let also $\{X^n,\ n\geq 1\}$ converge to $X$ and their quadratic variations $\left\{\int_0^{\cdot}\pr_{X^n_s}ds,\ n\geq 1\right\}$ to $\int_0^{\cdot}P_sds$.
+Let for every $n\geq 1$, $X^n$ be a solution to~\eqref{f_the_main_equation} with initial condition $g_n$ and interacting potential $\xi_n$.
+Then the $L_2$-valued martingale part $M^{X_n}$ of $X_n$ has the quadratic variation process $\langle\langle M^{X_n}\rangle\rangle_t=\int_{ 0 }^{ t } \pr_{X^n_s}ds $, $s\geq 0$, which is a continuous operator-valued process (for more details see Definition~\ref{definition_solution}).
+We assume that $\{X^n,\ n\geq 1\}$ converges to $X$ and the quadratic variations $\left\{\langle\langle M^{X_n}\rangle\rangle,\ n\geq 1\right\}$ to $\int_0^{\cdot}P_sds$, where $P_s$, $s\geq 0$, is an oparator-valued process.
 For the identification of the limit, it is needed to prove that $P_s=\pr_{X_s}$ for almost all $s$.
 Since $X^n$, $n\geq 1$, are continuous semimartingales, $X$ also is a continuous semimartingale with quadratic variation $\int_0^{\cdot}P_sds$.
 In order to show that $P_s=\pr_{X_s}$, we use the following trick.
 By the lower semi-continuity of the map $g\mapsto\|\pr_gh\|_{L_2}$ (see Lemma~\ref{lemma_lower_semicontinuity_of_pr}) and the fact that $\pr_{X^n_t}$ is a projection, it is possible to show that $P_t$ is also a projection but maybe on a larger space than $L_2(X_t)$.
-Then, we prove in Proposition~\ref{proposition_prop_of_quad_var_of_mart}, that the quadratic variation $\int_0^{\cdot}L_sL^{*}_sds$ of any continuous semimartingale $Z_t$, $t\geq 0$, taking values in $\Li$ always satisfies the property $L_t\circ\pr_{Z_t}=L_t$ for almost all $t$.
+Next, let $Z_t$, $t\geq 0$, be a continuous $\Li$-valued martingale with quadratic variation $\int_0^{t}L_sL^{*}_sds$, $t\geq 0$, where $L_t$, $t\geq 0$, is an adapted operator-valued process.
+We prove in Proposition~\ref{proposition_prop_of_quad_var_of_mart} that $L_t\circ\pr_{Z_t}=L_t$ for almost all $t$.
 This immediately implies $P_t=P_t\circ\pr_{X_t}=\pr_{X_t}$.
-The proposed method will also work for a wider class of SDE on $\Li$ with discontinuous coefficients.
-Proposition~\ref{proposition_prop_of_quad_var_of_mart} seems to be of independent interest.
-We also believe that the developed approach is a powerful tool to show that the model can naturally appear as a scaling limit of a discrete interaction particle system.
-But this question is not considered here.
+The proposed method will also work for a wider class of SDEs on $\Li$ with discontinuous coefficients.
+Recently, in~\cite{Konarovskyi:SPDE:2021}, we also adapted this approach to another SPDE with discontinuous coefficients, which we call a sticky-reflected stochastic heat equation.
+Note that Proposition~\ref{proposition_prop_of_quad_var_of_mart} seems to be of independent interest.